Speak Your Mind: The Speech Continuation Task as a Probe of Voice-Based Model Bias: Method

 \begin{description}[leftmargin=0pt, labelsep=0.5em] \item \textbf{Speaker Similarity:} We assess speaker preservation by computing cosine similarity between ECAPA-TDNN \cite{desplanques2020ecapa} embeddings of the continuation and reference prompt.

 \item \textbf{Voice Quality Preservation:} One indirect way to measure whether models extract VQ information from the input prompts, is if they demonstrate an ability to maintain phonation characteristics from the prompt throughout the continuation.
 To measure and compare VQ between prompts and continuations, we extracted two glottal source parameters, representative of the opening (H1--H2) and closing (H1--A3) of the vocal folds, which aids in distinguishing breathy and creaky voice for male speakers \cite{ward2022two}.
-We also included CPPS as a noise parameter to distinguish breathy female voices and capture voice quality in male speakers. \item \textbf{Textual Evaluation:} We evaluate the textual content of the SCs for logical coherence/sentence polarity preservation and for gender bias; see Table~\ref{tab:text-eval-dims}.
+We also included CPPS as a noise parameter to distinguish breathy female voices and capture VQ in male speakers. \item \textbf{Textual Evaluation:} We evaluate the textual content of the SCs for logical coherence/sentence polarity preservation and for gender bias; see Table~\ref{tab:text-eval-dims}.
 To obtain the textual content of the SCs, we use the \texttt{azure-cognitiveservices-speech} SDK and perform automatic speech recognition of the SC.
 Then, we use the \texttt{gemini-2.5-flash-lite-preview-06-17} API as an LLM judge and rate the textual content on a scale of 1--5 on five dimensions, without exposing any knowledge of the input gender from the speech prompt to the API.
-Previous research has shown LLM judges as being capable of matching crowdsourced human performance on open-ended text evaluation tasks \cite{zheng_judging_2023}.
-Our rubrics assess continuation coherence and sentiment preservation, while the other metrics draw on prior bias research to capture gender bias. \textbf{Semantic Coherence and Sentence Polarity:} These measure the degree to which the continuation follows logically from the prompt and preserves its intended emotional stance. \textbf{Social Bias Dimensions:} We adapt constructs from social psychology (e.g., agency/communality, ambivalent sexism, stereotype content model) and prior works in bias with text (e.g., gendered language, appearance focus) to the setting of first-person SCs, ensuring that they capture empirically documented harms relevant to gender bias~\cite{zhao2018gender, bolukbasi2016man, cuddy200840, glick2018ambivalent, hoyle2019unsupervised}.
+LLM-as-a-judge approaches have been shown as being capable of matching crowdsourced human performance on open-ended text evaluation tasks \cite{zheng_judging_2023}.
+The full evaluator prompt template used for this scoring is provided in Appendix~\ref{app:evaluator-prompt}.
+Our rubrics assess continuation coherence and sentiment preservation, while the other metrics draw on prior bias research to capture gender bias.